go.to/

 The night on Karlstejn

-The movie "The night on Karlstejn" (Noc na Karlstejne) with the music of Karel Svoboda - probably the most talented composer in Czech Republic in the 19th & 20th centuries - had its premiere in 1973 and became one of the most important milestones in Helena's career even if she did not acted in it.
+The movie "The night on Karlstejn" (Noc na Karlstejne) with the music of Karel Svoboda had its premiere in 1973 and became one of the most important milestones in Helena's career even if she did not acted in it.
 Helena performed one of her biggest hits in the movie "Lasko ma ja stunu".
+The soundtrack from the movie would be released on LP in 1975.

 Ma te rad - the single